If you’re not a designer but you’re facing the challenge of building your own website, this post is for you.

 A simple example would be the details of an event.

-If you’re promoting an event and giving users all sort of details (date, address, schedule, how to get there, where to park, the dress code, how to buy tickets, etc.) you may want to keep closer the details that go together, and differentiate them from the other ones.
+If you’re promoting an event and giving users all sorts of details (date, address, schedule, how to get there, where to park, the dress code, how to buy tickets, etc.) you may want to keep closer the details that go together and differentiate them from the other ones.

-Make sure you place related elements in a logic way regarding distance, so people find what they’re looking for in groups of information that make sense.
+Make sure you place related elements in a logical way regarding distance, so people find what they’re looking for in groups of information that make sense.

 7.